The proceedings during the magic mushroom cultivation are not difficult. There is one important aspect though and that is sterile work.

-Be sure to touch nothing else but the container.
+Be sure not to touch anything else but the container.

-Even if you touch the outside of the filter bag with clean hands or sterile coves, your hands/coves can get bacterias from the bag and you can not touch the substrate anymore before washing your hands or change cloves again.
+Even if you touch the outside of the filter bag with clean hands or sterile gloves, your hands/gloves can get bacterias from the bag and you cannot touch the substrate anymore before washing your hands or change gloves again.

 - The more professional way of cultivating magic mushrooms, by using for example the PF TEK technique.